odelfhima/WindowsSystems/README.md

 # WindowsSystems
+Creation of a Vacation Booking system using c# and WPF languages, with a XML database.
-A site to order viation or invite people to your hostel
+Platform to book vacation or invite people to your hostel